linroger/FinanceCompendium/I. Foundations/Mathematics/FINM Mathematical Finance/Lecture Notes/Mathematical Finance Lecture3.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/7d93709e-5283-4d4f-b5c7-9692f34b6b47/8a0dc9b471ea202b7a1ded7fe2c3931438055031caa365ddeddfffa714b509d2.jpg)

-# 6. MARTINGALE TRANSFORMS
+## 6. Martingale Transforms

 The price process of a self-financing, dynamically rebalanced portfolio in a discrete-time multiperiod market with a risk-neutral probability measure  $P$  is a special kind of process, called a martingale transform.
 In general, a dynamically rebalanced portfolio holds, during any trading period, a certain number of shares (possibly zero) of each traded asset  $A$  in the market.
 The number  $\theta_t^A$  of shares of asset  $A$  held between times  $t$  and  $t + 1$  must be a function only of the market information available up to time  $t$ ; that is,  $\theta_t^A$  must be  $\mathcal{F}_t -$  measurable, where  $(\mathcal{F}_t)_{0\leq t\leq T}$  is the natural filtration for the market.
-If the portfolio is self-financing, then the fluctuation in the value of the portfolio between the end of trading at time  $t$  until the beginning of tradiong at  $t + 1$  is
+If the portfolio is self-financing, then the fluctuation in the value of the portfolio between the end of trading at time $t$ until the beginning of trading at $t + 1$ is

 $$
 V_{t+1}^{\theta} - V_{t}^{\theta} = \sum_{A} \theta_{t} \left(S_{t+1}^{A} - S_{t}^{A}\right), \tag{13}